kyma-project/test-infra/task/e2e-k3d/0.1/README.md

 ## Using internal registry

-To use internal registry, PipelineRun spec needs to contain the following `podTemplate`:
+To use the internal registry, the PipelineRun spec needs to contain the following `podTemplate`:
 ```yaml
   podTemplate:
     hostAliases: